raychenfj/ion-multi-picker/README.md

 Add your unit test and use `npm test` to start karma.

-Add your e2e test, run `ionic serve` and then in another terminal use `npm run e2e` to run protractor.
+Add your e2e test, run `ionic serve` on the example and then in another terminal use `npm run e2e` to run protractor on project root folder.

 You can also add your use case in the `app/pages`.